 Its Office365 version lacks a significant number of features that come in the on-premise version.
 There are also some niggling issues during integration with tools like InfoPath, as batch background operations cause lag.
 Nintex also has issues with how long it stores data for users and non-developers will have a hard time using it.

 This is a cloud-based service platform that lets business users create, model, and deploy business process apps, all with very little to no coding knowledge.
 It follows a lightweight approach compared to other workflow tools, empowering non-coding team members to design workflows that they are familiar with.

-This workflow management tool offers a simple visual interface, with drag-and-drop features that let you create things like pre-populated fields and tables to design logic-based forms.
+This workflow management system offers a simple visual interface, with drag-and-drop features that let you create things like pre-populated fields and tables to design logic-based forms.
 You can also define workflows with sequential tasks, and get notifications and analysis by chosen metrics.
-KiSSFLOW is integration friendly, though most integrations will either have to be hand-crafted or done through Zapier.
+Kissflow is integration friendly, though most integrations will either have to be hand-crafted or done through Zapier.

 A solution designed for approval-based workflows, ProcessMaker enhances and streamlines the flow of data through systems and tasks.
 It uses BPMN 2.0 notations to depict processes.
 This is one of many open source workflow tools, and makes for an affordable option to model approval-based business processes.

 ProcessMaker is known for its low overhead, and its light and efficient approach.
 Features include user management, dashboards and KPIs, responsive form designer, and output document builder.

 Like Kissflow, ProcessMaker also features a drag-and-drop interface that enables business analysts to model (approval-based) workflows.
 However, when the workflow gets even a little more complicated, ProcessMaker’s simple approach isn’t the right fit.
 Reports need plugins, which come at an additional cost, and the BPMN 2.0 notation is hard to adapt to if you aren’t used to it.